 Almost every novel I’ve read had structure living inside it.
 The same goes for movies, and television shows.
 Even the 20/20 murder special I watched the other night used it.

 Story structure is everywhere and once you grasp it, you may be surprised you didn’t see it before.
 It definitely opened my eyes.

 I became lucid in that moment.

 My confidence got a crazy boost, too.
 I saw how harnessing basic storytelling principles would help me craft a story that moved readers.
-My current WiP uses these structures and it’s the novel I’ll be proud to publish.
-(Finally!)
+My current project uses these structures and it’s the story I’ll be proud to publish.

 This blog is where I share everything I’ve learned about what goes into a well-designed story.
-I share visual guides, ways to release your true writing voice, my narrative on life and the craft, and the final steps of my journey to publication.
+I share visual guides, approaches to release your true writing voice, my narrative on life and the craft, and the final steps of my journey to publication.

 I invite you to be among the lucid.